Temperance movement in New Zealand

 The temperance movement in New Zealand originated as a social movement in the late-19th century.
 In general, the temperance movement aims at curbing the consumption of alcohol.
 Although it met with local success, it narrowly failed to impose national prohibition on a number of occasions in the early-20th century.
 Temperance organisations remain active in New Zealand today.

 Early movement

 In 1834, the first recorded temperance meeting was held in the Bay of Islands (Northland).
 The public meeting was led by the Methodist Mission staff in Mangungu on the Hokianga River.

 Beginning in the 1860s, many Non-conformist churches encouraged abstinence among their congregations, and numerous temperance societies were established throughout the country.
 Many provinces passed licensing ordinances giving residents the right to secure, by petition, the cancellation or granting of liquor licences in their district.
 The Licensing Act of 1873 allowed the prohibition of liquor sales in districts if petitioned by two-thirds of residents.
 Despite the efforts of the temperance movement, the rate of convictions for drunkenness remained constant in New Zealand.

-New Zealand temperance organizations as of 1885 – separate from clubs centered in a church or mission station - included:
+New Zealand temperance organisations as of 1885 – separate from clubs centred in a church or mission station - included: